Skip to main contentSkip to navigation

 Does SalvageData charge a diagnostic fee?

 Yes.
 SalvageData charges a non-refundable evaluation fee.
 Independent user reports document fees of $200-$240.
 If the customer declines the quoted recovery price, they forfeit the evaluation fee and must pay return shipping.
-Many independent labs offer free evaluations and only charge if data is recovered.
+By contrast, many independent labs offer free evaluations and only charge if data is recovered.

 Why do data recovery professionals criticize SalvageData's blog?